- Host strain development

 Learn about the emerging role of microbial fermentation in building the next generation of alternative protein products.

 This analysis of fermentation for alternative protein production covers science, entrepreneurship, policy, and industry investments.

 Join the GFIdeas global community of 2,000+ entrepreneurs, scientists, investors, and subject matter experts.
 Discuss projects on the members-only Slack community, attend monthly seminars, and use the community directory to help you find collaborators working on similar Solutions!

 A systematic, open-access, comprehensive analysis of novel microbial strains could drastically expand the available strains that can compete on flavor, efficiency, cost, and nutrition.

-Directory of contract manufacturers for plant-based production, fermentation, and animal cell culture
+Directories of contract manufacturers for plant-based production, fermentation, and animal cell culture

 Microbial fermentation may be able to help us produce lipids that are identical or similar to animal fats—especially saturated fats, which are exceedingly rare in the plant kingdom.

 Explore the full solutions database